Narfis/Linter/README.txt

 If you want to run the linter.
-You could either run an executable or write: "go run main.go."
+You could either run an executable or write: "go run main.go".
 Run the program empty to see arguments, arguments inbetween brackets are optional.
 In the arguments you have to specify the -f file and -n newFile extentions(acceptable excetions are: ".tex", ".bibz", ".tikz").